Accomodations for Standardized Testing FAQs

 - Bring learning documentation to the ASC.

-- Meet with ASC director and create a Formal Written Plan.
+- Meet with ASC director and create a Academic Support Plan.

 - Sign parent consent forms and discuss accommodations that you wish to secure for college admissions testing.

 - The ASC director will submit learning documentation/The College Board will send you a letter with their decision/Jesuit High School also receives a letter with their decision.

 - Student is approved for accommodations for the duration of high school (including AP testing).